Rachel Platten: 2003-2010: Trust in Me

-In 2003, Platten self-released the album Trust in Me.
+In 2003, Platten self-released the R&B album Trust in Me.
 She moved to New York City's Greenwich Village, recorded demos, and performed in a Prince and Sly and the Family Stone cover band called Dayz of Wild.
+For two years, in exchange for her paying his phone bill, the band's piano player gave Platten piano and songwriting lessons.
 She worked several jobs, including as a waitress, a jingle writer, and an Estée Lauder salesperson.

+In 2009, Platten signed with Freddy Wexler, a 23-year-old songwriter who'd just started a music management company, The Brain Music.

 2011–2014: Be Here

 In April 2011, Platten's next album, Be Here, was released from Rock Ridge Music.
-The single "1,000 Ships" peaked at number 24 on the US Billboard Adult Top 40 chart, also playing at various radio stations.
+The single "1,000 Ships", which she wrote with a trio of Swedish producers who'd worked with NSYNC and Cyndi Lauper, peaked at number 24 on the US Billboard Adult Top 40 chart and received some radio play.
 An earlier song, "Seven Weeks", was used for the film The Good Guy.
 The theme song for ABC Family's Jane by Design, "Work of Art", was performed by Platten on hire.
 Her song "Begin Again" was used in the Freeform teen drama television series Pretty Little Liars 100th episode, "Miss Me x 100".

-Her songs "Don't Care What Time It Is" was used in VH1's Basketball Wives and "You're Safe" was used in MTV's Finding Carter in September 2014.
+In 2012, Platten opened for Andy Grammer's tour, where she met her current manager, Ben Singer.
+"Don't Care What Time It Is" was used in VH1's Basketball Wives, and "You're Safe" was used in MTV's Finding Carter in September 2014.
 On June 27, 2014, Platten debuted "Fight Song" on the social networking website We Heart It as part of an artist spotlight.
+The song was featured in the Pretty Little Liars Christmas special six months later, which resulted in thousands of copies being sold per week.